popolo-project/popolo-spec/data.md

 In vCard, each component of a name – family name, given name, additional name, honorific prefix and honorific suffix – can include multiple text values.
 Other vocabularies, including FOAF, do not restrict the cardinality of these properties either.
 Some, like OpenSocial, do.
 This data standard requires that each component of a name can include one text value only.

-According to the Organization ontology, multiple people can hold a post, and either a person or an organization can hold a post.
-In this data standard, only a single *person* can hold a post.
-Similarly, an organization may have only one classification; implementations must therefore choose a unique classification scheme.
+According to the Organization ontology, multiple people can hold a post, and either a person or an organization can hold a post; in this data standard, only a single *person* can hold a post.
+According to the Organization ontology, either a person or an organization can be a member of an organization; in this data standard, only a person can be a member of an organization.
+Unlike the Organization ontology, an organization may have only one classification in this data standard; implementations must therefore choose a unique classification scheme.

 The data standard is a [profile of the W3C organization ontology](http://www.w3.org/TR/vocab-org/#conformance).